sorrawichYooboon/golang-error-handling-and-unit-test/README.md

 > Testify is a toolkit with common assertions and mocks that plays nicely with the standard library.

+> not use `"github.com/go-playground/assert/v2"` because it not compare deep equal

 ```bash
 go get -u github.com/stretchr/testify/mock
 ```